Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

-We have built and Evaluated Driver activity Monitoring system proof of concept which is based on camera to monitor driver alertness that not only recognizes the driver, but also checks his or her level of alertness while driving the vehicle.
+We have built and Evaluated a Driver Activity Monitoring system proof of concept which is based on a camera to monitor driver alertness that not only recognizes the driver but also checks his or her level of alertness while driving the vehicle.